kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 We still see the three instances of `runner:16d9990`.
 But the one instance of `runner:85d83c6` is no longer listed.
 Between `aws-prod#65` and `aws-prod#66` it stopped running.
-We were seeing a blue-green deployment, mid-flight!
+We were seeing the blue-green deployment, mid-flight!

 # Diffing snapshots